How to Write Natural Dialogue in 11 Steps!

 Of course, there are plenty of other dialogue tags besides “said”: stated, declared, proclaimed, the list goes on and on.
 But when writing dialogue, you generally want to keep these elaborate tags to a minimum.

 As American novelist and screenwriter Elmore Leonard put it:

 “Never use a verb other than 'said' to carry dialogue.
 The line of dialogue belongs to the character; the verb is the writer sticking his nose in.
 But ‘said' is far less intrusive than 'grumbled,' 'gasped,' 'cautioned,' 'lied.'”

 The key word that Leonard uses here is “intrusive.”
 You want to bring readers into your scene and make them feel like firsthand observers, without drawing attention to the fact that they're actually not.
 When you raid your thesaurus for fancy dialogue tags, you risk taking readers out of the scene for a brief display of your verbal virtuosity.

-By way of example, check out this scene from Daphne du Maurier's bestselling Gothic novel, Rebeccca:
+Want to see this in practice?
+Check out this scene from Daphne du Maurier's bestselling Gothic novel, Rebeccca.

 3. Use descriptive action beats

 An action beat is a description of the expressions, movements, or even internal thoughts that accompany the speaker’s words.
 It is included in the same paragraph as the dialogue to indicate that the person acting is also the person speaking.

 Action beats help illustrate what’s going on in a scene, and can even replace dialogue tags, avoiding the need for a long list of lines ending in “he said," or "she said.”
 Kazuo Ishiguro's Never Let Me Go is an example of action beats used well!